Celtikill/static-site/docs/README.md

 > **🎯 Streamlined Access**: Essential guides consolidated for faster navigation
 > **📊 Complexity Levels**: ⭐ Basic | ⭐⭐ Intermediate | ⭐⭐⭐ Advanced
-> **⏱️ Total Reading Time**: ~20 minutes (reduced by 70% through ruthless pruning)
+> **⏱️ Total Reading Time**: ~15 minutes (streamlined for 2025)
-> **🔄 Last Updated**: 2025-09-17 (major cleanup and flattening)
+> **🔄 Last Updated**: 2025-09-22 (aligned with main README.md)

 Welcome to the AWS Static Website Infrastructure documentation.
-All essential information is now organized in a flat, scannable structure.
+Start with the [main README.md](../README.md) for quick start and architecture overview, then dive into specific guides below.

 ---